Click to Login or Sign Up

 • Editorial

-Messengers elected officers of the Louisiana Baptist Convention for 2025: (R-L) David Goza, pastor of Jefferson Baptist Church, Baton Rouge, president; Matt Endris, pastor of Fairview Baptist Church, Alpha, first vice-president; and Craig James, associational missions strategist, North-Central Baptist Association, second-vice president.
+Louisiana Baptist Convention officers for 2025: (R-L) David Goza, pastor of Jefferson Baptist Church, Baton Rouge, president; Matt Endris, pastor of Fairview Baptist Church, Alpha, first vice president; and Craig James, associational missions strategist, North-Central Baptist Association, second vice president.
+All three of these Louisiana Baptist leaders signed the letter to President Donald J. Trump asking him to use his federal executive powers to stop the flow of mail-order abortion pills.
 Brian Blackwell photo

 Louisiana Baptists fellowship, pray, conduct business